peterjc/thapbi-pict/docs/worked_example/classify.rst

 ``#``) labelling the columns, which are:

 * Unique sequence name in ``<checksum>_<abundance>`` format.
-* NCBI taxid of any predictions (semi-colon separated, as order as species)
+* NCBI taxid of any predictions (semi-colon separated, same order as species)
 * Genus-species of any predictions (semi-colon separated, alphabetical)
 * Text note field (arbitrary debug text from the tool)